Before you leave

 The UK has a National Health Service (NHS) providing free or subsidised healthcare to UK residents.
 This service is only available to students if you are joining the Study Abroad Programme for the full academic year on a Tier 4 visa or an EU citizen.

 If your home institution doesn't provide travel and health insurance or your parents' insurance scheme does not provide coverage you are advised to take out suitable medical insurance before leaving home.
 Please speak to your home institution about providers they may recommend.

 When you received your offer to study at City you would have received information about accommodation.
 Confirmation of your accommodation contract is sent out in June/July, and we will ask for payment in September.
 If you have not secured City accommodation and would like accommodation for your semester at City you can find more information here.
-You can move into your City accommodation from 15 September 2018.

 If you want to find non-City accommodation our Accommodation Service at City provides information for students looking for private rented accommodation.